Samanda: Big Brother

 Amanda and Sam finished runners up in the eighth series of Big Brother in the UK despite being bookmakers favourite to win the show in the run up to the final.
 During their time on the show they received the nickname "Samanda" by the press.

 Before their fame they were social-care students at Manchester Metropolitan University.
 While they were still students at university, the girls took part in an advertising campaign for a new travelcard that offered half-price travel to students.
 To help publicise the cards, the girls took part in a photoshoot at Manchester Piccadilly railway station with a local magician who performed a double version of Sawing a woman in half, in which he sawed both girls in half and apparently switched their lower halves before reassembling them.

-Samanda currently hold the longest duration as housemates spent in the house in Big Brother UK history after being in the house for a total of 94 days, also they are the only housemates ever to reach the final of the series without receiving a nomination.
+Samanda had previously held the longest duration as housemates spent in the house in Big Brother UK history, after being in the house for a total of 94 days.
+The current record belongs to Nikki Grahame after spending a total of 157 days in the big brother house.
+They are also the only housemates ever to reach the final of the series without receiving a nomination.